 - Agarwal et al. (2021) updated the previous Myelopathy Appropriate Use Criteria, with MRI recommended as initial imaging for acute onset myelopathy as well as chronic or progressive myelopathy due to its superior resolution of soft tissue and ability to evaluate surrounding structures.
-CT is designated as May Be Appropriate in the ratings, with CT myelography of possible use prior to surgical intervention. - McDonald et al. (2018) recommend radiography, MRI or CT for initial imaging in new or increasing nontraumatic neck pain, as well as in cervical radiculopathy.
-In patients with a history of cervical spine surgery, radiography and noncontrast CT are primary recommendations with a disagreement on the appropriateness of MRI (contrast and noncontrast).
-CT myelography is rated as May Be Appropriate. - Hutchins et al. (2021) in the Low Back Pain ACR Appropriateness Criteria recommend noncontrast MRI as Usually Appropriate, and radiography and CT as May Be Appropriate in low back pain with and without radiculopathy.
+CT is designated as May Be Appropriate in the ratings, with CT myelography of possible use prior to surgical intervention.10 - Hutchins et al. (2021) in the Low Back Pain ACR Appropriateness Criteria recommend noncontrast MRI as Usually Appropriate, and radiography and CT as May Be Appropriate in low back pain with and without radiculopathy.
 This applies to surgical candidates with persistence or progression of symptoms having failed six weeks of medical management.
 MRI, CT and CT myelography recommended for suspected cauda equina syndrome.
-In osteoporosis or chronic steroid use, radiography, noncontrast MRI or CT recommended as Usually Appropriate.
+In osteoporosis or chronic steroid use, radiography, noncontrast MRI or CT recommended as Usually Appropriate.3

 In a systematic review by Lannon et al. (2021), degenerative cervical myelopathy (DCM) is described as a leading cause of spinal cord injury and spinal stenosis with increasing incidence.
-Early surgical referral is recommended along with conservative management to prevent progressive neurologic compromise.
+Early surgical referral is recommended along with conservative management to prevent progressive neurologic compromise.6

 In a 2020 clinical review, McCormick et al. discuss cervical spondylotic myelopathy including patient presentation of symptoms, preference of MRI as primary imaging, with CT myelography as an alternative in patients with contraindications, and necessity of surgery in moderate to severe cases.
-Prompt surgical referral is recommended.
+Prompt surgical referral is recommended.14